 Where To Buy A Pink Sapphire

-Because color is such a critical factor in a pink sapphire's beauty, if you want to purchase your gemstone online from a jeweller, make sure they offer high quality photos online.
+Because color is such a critical factor in a pink sapphire's beauty, if you want to purchase your gemstone from an online jeweller, make sure they offer high quality photos online.
 Before purchasing, you need to evaluate the stone's hue, tone and saturation.
 You also want to ensure you're buying from a reputable jeweller.